Freiling87/CCU/CCU/Scratchpad.md

 ###			H	Alt + NumKeys, NumPad - Menu Trails
 ALT trail for overhead menus
 This one is likely beyond my ability right now since we'd need to underline text in menus or make popup shortcut letter boxes.
-###			T	Arrow Keys - Orient (Draw)
+###			C	Arrow Keys - Orient (Draw)
-- Initial Rotate/Orient is called without error or any further logging
-  - Added logging
+- Not reflecting in Direction field
+  - Still no logs other than method call
-###			T	Arrow Keys - Orient (Select)
+###			√	Arrow Keys - Orient (Select)
-- Needs rate limit since it doesn't use Ctrl
-  - Attempted
+Complete
 ###			√	Arrow Keys - Match current direction to set to None
 Complete
-###			T	Ctrl + A - Deselect All
+###			C	Ctrl + A - Deselect All
-- Attempted
+- Try logging the count of selected objects, then go from there
 ###			√	Ctrl + A - Select All
 Complete
 ###			H	Ctrl + Alt - Show Spawn Chances